Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Get elevation at point on surface/README.md

 ## How to use the sample

 Tap anywhere on the surface to get the elevation at that point.
+Tap again to dismiss the callout.
 Elevation is reported in the standard local measurements.
 The scene view is in WGS84, which is a geographic coordinate system.

 ## How it works